soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     - **Unpaid work**: full-time homemaker in the United States, by one estimate, produces outputs that if priced would be worth about $17,000 per year.
     - **Gov. work like police + road building** --- about a fifth of most modern economies
     - **Within firms**: more transactions happen within firm that across firms
+        - Well over 50% of the GDP is worker comp. in the U.S.

 * **"Primitive" Markets**